PC4006 - Personality and Social Psychology (2018/19)

 Students’ knowledge and understanding of the key concepts, theories and empirical evidence will be developed through lectures, small group discussions, and workshops (90 hours) and through guided use of learning resources, included web-based material and independent study (210 hours).

 On successful completion of this module students will:

-Summative assessment will be an MCQ test focused on the personality component of the module (50%) and an MCQ tests focused on the social psychology component of the module.
+Summative assessment will be an essay (1500 words), an in-class MCQ test and a written exam.
 Formative assessment will be via a series of in-class and online tests during the module.